Reflexology for Events

 Join a mobile event or spa company.
 Adhere to their policies.
 Be on time.

 Offer to a company.
-If corporate, have a professional looking packet of information to give them including your biz card/brochure, information on reflexology, information on yourself.
+If corporate, have a professional looking website to give them and a packet of information to give them including your biz card/brochure, information on reflexology, information on yourself.
 But most of all… make immediately available how it can benefit their employees and ultimately their company!!
 This is what they want to know.

 3) Negotiating

-Most events: fairs, booths, some company booth events etc. you can charge a minimum of $1 a minute, some more like the current going chair massage rate..
-Private parties and some corporate events you can charge more, perhaps a flat fee for the event or by the hour.
+Most events: fairs, booths, some company booth events etc. you can charge a minimum of $1 a minute, some more like the current going chair massage rate which is a little more than that...
+Private parties and corporate events you can charge more, and it's better to charge a flat fee for the event or by the hour.

-A few events may want you to do it for free and that’s your choice if you want the exposure, can have a signup sheet for followup and can give out business cards…. particularly if it’s just a half day or a few hours.
+A few events may ask you to do it for free and that’s your choice if you want the exposure, can have a signup sheet for followup and can give out business cards…. particularly if it’s just a a few hours.

 4) Organizing for the Event

 Make sure you are really clear ahead of time what’s expected of you, have a clear money arrangement, have all your supplies, have a map and directions even if you think you know where it is (google maps, mapquest or a map book).
-Make sure you know where to park, whether you have to pay or it’s included, or they reimburse you, and any other parking arrangements
+Make sure you know where to park, whether you have to pay for parking or it’s included, or they reimburse you, and any other parking arrangements.
+It's better to draw up a contract for some private parties and for corporate arrangements.

 Plan to arrive an hour early.
 This will give you time if there is extra traffic, an accident, or you get lost.
 It can also help you get an optimal location at the event.
 Most events will probably tell you to arrive at least half an hour to an hour ahead of time.